hackclub/hackclub/workshops/mad_libs/README.md

   }
 }
 ```
-Add this while loop.
 We're going to be looping through the text file until the next asterisk.

+Let's focus on what is inside of the while loop.
 ```c#
 while(true)
 {